Political positions of Susan Collins: LGBT issues

 Collins voted for the Employment Non-Discrimination Act to prevent job discrimination based on sexuality and gender identity.
 In 2015, she was one of 11 Republican Senators who voted to give social security benefits to same-sex couples in states where same-sex marriage was not yet recognized.
 The Human Rights Campaign, which rates politicians' support for LGBT issues, gave Collins a score of 85% during the 114th Congress.
 She received a 33% during the 115th Congress.

 In 2017, Collins and New York Senator Kirsten Gillibrand "introduced a bipartisan amendment to protect transgender service members from President Trump's plan to ban them from the military."
 Collins and Gillibrand were joined by Jack Reed in reintroducing the legislation in February 2019, after the Supreme Court upheld the Trump administration's ban on transgender individuals serving in the military.
 In a statement, Collins said that "if individuals are willing to put on the uniform of our country and risk their lives for our freedoms, then we should be expressing our gratitude to them, not trying to kick them out of the military."
 In 2019, Collins co-sponsored legislation with Jeff Merkley (D-Oregon) to extend the Civil Rights Act of 1964 to people regardless of sexual orientation or gender identity.
 She later withdrew her co-sponsorship of that legislation.
-In May 2019, she also introduced legislation, co-sponsoring the bill with Independent Senator Angus King (Maine) and Democratic Senator Tim Kaine (Virginia), to prohibit housing discrimination against LGBT people.
+In May 2019, she also introduced legislation, co-sponsoring the bill with Angus King and Tim Kaine, to prohibit housing discrimination against LGBT people.

 In February 2021, Collins voted to confirm Pete Buttigieg as the Secretary of Transportation, making him the first openly gay presidential cabinet member to have been confirmed by the Senate.
 After previously sponsoring the Equality Act, Collins announced that she would not co-sponsor the Equality Act in the 117th Congress.
 In March 2021, Collins voted in favor of a failed amendment to legislation that would have rescinded funds from public schools that allow trans youth to participate in the sporting teams of their gender identity, and this was seen as a departure from her past support for LGBT rights.
 Later in the month, she was one of two Republicans on the HELP Committee to vote in favor of advancing the nomination of Dr. Rachel Levine, a trans woman and physician, in a 13-9 vote.
 She was one of two Republicans who voted to confirm Dr. Levine in a vote of the full Senate.

 Maternal mortality

-In June 2019, Collins and Democrat Debbie Stabenow introduced legislation to grant funding for new community partnerships that would respond to the high rate of maternal and infant mortality in the US.
+In June 2019, Collins and Debbie Stabenow introduced legislation to grant funding for new community partnerships that would respond to the high rate of maternal and infant mortality in the US.